 As part of the self-assessment process for the NHS Library Quality Assurance Framework (LQAF) service managers are asked to identify examples of the 4 categories of innovation (Marketing, Organisational, Process and Product Innovation) within their service.

 Recognising and Rewarding Innovation in NHS LKS June 2012 explains what constitutes an innovation.
-There is an innovation and inititiative template (updated September 2013 to accommodate initiatives to be shared) for completion by the service manager which should be read in conjunction with Guidance on LKS Innovation & Initiative Submissions 2013.
+There is an innovation and initiative template (updated September 2014) for completion by the service manager which should be read in conjunction with Guidance on LKS Innovation & Initiative Submissions.
 The service manager then submits the form to their LKS Lead for further consideration.

 This checklist is used by the LKS Lead to help determine which submissions are then sent to the judging panel of LKS Leads and service managers who decide on the annual innovation awards.

 The HEE LKS Leads agreed to promote other LKS initiatives that were not innovations but would be useful to share to spread the learning.From 2013 library and knowledge services will be encouraged to submit initiatives to be shared that will not go forward to the national innovations judging panel.
 The initiatives will be added to a section of the innovations wiki for all to see.